Laboratories

 The use of proteins, nucleic acids or complete cells as genetically encodable and engineerable molecular tools becomes increasingly important.
 One of the most prolific areas is the construction of labels and sensors for in vivo and in situ imaging (e.g. fluorescent protein based). (more)

-The Computation and Machine Learning Group develops imaging technology using optical and optoacoustic methods, with a focus on development of novel imaging reconstruction algorithms. (more)
+The group AI in Optoacoustics develops imaging technology using optical and optoacoustic methods, with a focus on development of novel imaging reconstruction algorithms. (more)

 Fluorescence Imaging